brombal/keck/README.md

 <br>

-Keck.js is a library for working with **reactive state objects** in React (and vanilla JS).
+Keck.js is a library for managing **reactive state objects** in React and vanilla JS.

-You can use reactive state objects just like you would use any other value.
-They behave just like the original value, except that modifying their properties will cause components that accessed those properties to re-render.
+Use reactive state objects as you would use any other value.
+They operate just like the original value, except that modifications to their properties prompt components that accessed those properties to re-render.

 ```jsx